 JROTC Costs Much More Than the Military Says – While the school district faces budget shortfalls and cutbacks, JROTC would drain resources from constructive programs.
 JROTC units cost districts an average of over $70,000 per school and often require expensive modifications to school facilities (secure storage for weapons, for example).

-JROTC Promotes Violence, Gangs, and Guns – Instead of an alternative to violence, JROTC brings a mindset based on violence and the threat of violence.
+JROTC Increases Violence, Gangs, and Guns – Instead of an alternative to violence, JROTC brings a mindset based on violence and the threat of violence.
 Does this make them responsible leaders?
 Military training glorifies war.
 Cadets learn a distorted, prejudiced version of history, and 90% of Army JROTC programs train students to fire rifles or pistols.
 All JROTC students study military routines, traditions, and beliefs.
 In JROTC, too many kids learn, from instruction and example, that violence is acceptable.

 Cadets in Long Beach formed a gang and murdered a student.
 In Detroit, a student shot another student in the hall of the school—on orders from their student JROTC leader.
 In Arizona, a camouflage-clad JROTC student murdered nine Buddhist monks.
 A San Francisco student’s eardrum was broken in a hazing ritual that had gone on for years—with the full knowledge of the instructors.

-JROTC Teaches Submission, Not Leadership or Critical Thinking – One of the primary missions of school is to develop critical thinking skills, yet JROTC promotes unquestioning obedience.
+JROTC Teaches Obedience, Not Leadership or Critical Thinking – One of the primary missions of school is to develop critical thinking skills, yet JROTC promotes unquestioning obedience.
 Learning to march and obey without thinking does not prepare students for responsible citizenship or success in a high-tech future, but that’s what JROTC emphasizes.
 The Army JROTC text says that troops should “react to command rather than thought.”
 The Navy JROTC text calls for “loyalty to those above us in the chain of command, whether or not we agree with them.”
 This is authoritarianism, not leadership.

 JROTC Takes Away Local Control – The Pentagon dictates JROTC curriculum, textbooks, and course content.
 JROTC instructors are often paid higher net salaries despite not having to meet District qualification standards.
 JROTC instructors aren’t required to have college degrees.
 They are not credentialed in the academic subjects that JROTC claims to teach.